laboon/CS1632_Summer2018/deliverables/2/deliverable2.md

 You may ignore the main `gold_rush.rb` file IF AND ONLY IF it has fewer than 15 lines of code.
 This will be very useful when developing your tests, so I recommend you look back at D1 and the sample code to see how they are laid out in order to see how to minimize the number of lines in `gold_rush.rb`.

 You will lose points if the program itself runs when I try to run the tests.
 If you are having trouble with this, remember that any code that you require by a test file will be run.
+Having a very small "main" file, which "require_relatives" many files that only have classes, will help you avoid this situation.

 Unlike D1, you do NOT need to precisely line up requirements with test cases or develop a traceability matrix, but requirements are still useful for doing exploratory testing of your finished product.

+## Extra Credit and Competition

+If you are going to try for the extra credit, you should create a SEPARATE repository, `D2_EC`.
+I recommend you make sure that your "original" D2 works entirely correctly before trying for the extra credit.

+For extra credit, whenever the prospector moves, you should show a map with their location.
+This description is left intentionally vague!

+You can receive up to five extra credit points, although the grading for the extra credit is a bit subjective.
+Creating a simple map showing the current location may be worth one or two points.
+Creating a map which includes text animation such as showing the "prospector" move from one location to the other (using the `curses` gem or something similar) would be worth three or four points.
+Creating a GUI and loading images may be worth four or five points.

+The extra credit should also have unit tests included.

+Finally, the assignment that I MOST impressed with will win an Android Things kit (includes NXP board, Rainbow Hat extension, screen, camera, wi-fi and ethernet hookups).
+This is entirely subjective, but I will be looking at:

+1. Is the code well-written?
+2. Is the code well-tested?
+3. How difficult/ambitious is the extra credit?
+4. Is the system well-designed using proper object-oriented techniques?

 ## Grading Breakdown
 * Summary and Testing Concerns- 5%